undali/MQL5-JSON-API/README.md

 api = MTraderAPI()
 ```

 First of all we should configure the script `symbol` and `timeframe`.
 Live data stream will be configured to the same params.
 You can use any number of `symbols` and `timeframes`.
-The server will subscribe to these symbols and translate them to `Live data` socket.
+The server subscribes to these sembols and will transmit them through the `Live data` socket

 ```python
 print(api.construct_and_send(action="CONFIG", symbol="EURUSD", chartTF="M5"))